awslabs/s3-connector-for-pytorch/examples/benchmark/README.md

 Then from this directory, install the dependencies for the example code:

     python -m pip install -r requirements.txt

+### (Pre-requisite) Configure AWS Credentials

+The commands provided below(`datagen.py`, `benchmark.py`) rely on the standard [AWS credential discovery mechanism](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
+Supplement the command as necessary to ensure the AWS credentials are made available to the process.
+For eg: by setting the `AWS_PROFILE` environment variable.

 ### Configuring the dataset